survivejs/webpack-book/manuscript/appendices/03_hmr_with_react.md

 Hot module replacement was one of the initial selling points of webpack and React.
 It relies on the [react-hot-loader](https://www.npmjs.com/package/react-hot-loader) package.
 At the time of writing, version 3 of *react-hot-loader* is in beta.
 It requires changes to three places: Babel configuration, webpack configuration, and application.

-To get started, install the upcoming version of *react-hot-loader*:
+To get started, install the upcoming version of *react-hot-loader* as a normal dependency as it comes with a small application dependency:

 ```bash
 npm install react-hot-loader@next --save
 ```

-T> *react-hot-loader* was included as a normal dependency as it comes with a small application level tweak.

-{pagebreak}

 ## Setting Up Webpack